Romans 5:20. Now the law came in to increase the trespass, but where sin increased, grace abounded all the more,

 You are a sinner.
 Sorry, it’s true.

-But where sin increased, grace abounded all the more.
+Where sin increased, grace abounded all the more.

 Romans 5:21. so that, as sin reigned in death, grace also might reign through righteousness leading to eternal life through Jesus Christ our Lord.